LearningCuesLearningCues

 Fixed an edge case where hint generation could fail for certain cards.
 Hints now work consistently across every card source.

-·2 weeks ago
+·2 months ago

 Multi-block study sets